lazy-eggplant/vs.templ/docs/repl-vm.md

 ---

 > [!WARNING]
-> This document was originally just a draft to keep as reference while implementing the RPN vm.
+> This document was originally just a draft to keep as reference while implementing the RPN VM.
-> As such, its content (and language) does not fully represent features as they have been implemented.
+> As such, its content and language do not fully represent features as they have been implemented.
 > Also, some functions reported as _not implemented_ will never be, and few more are yet to report.

 Tentative specs for higher order expressions to add some degree of freedom in calculations.